turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 * Line1: It executed a `POST` request for `/products` which should trigger the `create` action of `ProductsController`.
 Is this the controller and action intended?
 Especially scrutinize the request verb, this is a common place for mixups.
 * Line2: It did attempt to execute `ProductsController#create`
 * Line3: The params hash.
 Look for elements that are blank/nil.
 Is the structure reasonable?
-Unfortunately, because of the UTF-8 checkmark, this hash can't be copy/pasted into the console for testing.
+Unfortunately, because of the UTF-8 checkmark, this hash can't be copy/pasted into the console for testing unless you're on Ruby 1.9.2.
 If you have trouble navigating this hash:
   * Copy it from the log output
   * Paste it into a text editor
   * Remove the `utf8` key/value pair